-In an OpenVMS Cluster, multiple Alpha computers on a single SCSI interconnect can simultaneously access SCSI disks.
-This type of configuration is called multihost SCSI connectivity.
-A second type of interconnect is required for nodeto-node communication.
-For multihost access to SCSI storage, the following components are required:
+In an OpenVMS Cluster, multiple computers on a single SCSI interconnect can simultaneously access SCSI disks.
+This type of configuration is called multihost SCSI connectivity or shared SCSI storage and is restricted to certain adapters and limited configurations.
+A second type of interconnect is required for node-to-node communication.